cloudify-examples/example-use-cases/opensource_case/service/README.md

 ### Network
 The management network and the central router needs to be existing.
 ### Cloudify Manager
-A working Cloudify manager and a configured management network and router.
+A working Cloudify Manager of 4.5.5 version (or more recent) must be used, due to the service composition functionality this blueprint leverages, and a configured management network and router.
-### Inputs
+### Required Inputs
 * external_network_name - OpenStack tenant external network name.
 * nameservers - IP addresses of DNS nameservers.
 * public_subnet_cidr